CodeAnarchist/Password-Manager/README.md

-Password Manager - Documentation
+Password Manager
 Made by @CodeAnarchist

 Introduction:
-This program is a password manager that allows the user to store and manage passwords securely(AES256).
-It provides features for creating, adding, deleting, and viewing passwords/username/site.
+This program is a password manager that allows the user to store and manage passwords securely using AES256 encryption.
+It provides features for creating, adding, deleting, and viewing passwords, usernames, and associated websites.

 Features:
-1. Secure storage of passwords using encryption.
+1. Secure storage of passwords using AES encryption.
 2. Master password protection to access the password manager.
 3. Option to generate random passwords.
 4. Password database management (add, delete, view).
 5. Data encryption using a combination of the master password and website.
 6. Ability to reset the entire database.
+7. Password strength checking to ensure the security of your passwords.
+8. Logging of operations performed in the password manager.

 Usage:
 1. Run the program.